cern-eos/eos/fusex/README.md

 Web/NFS/Samba Gateway Configuration
 -----------------------------------

 To run as an export gateway one needs to configure 'stable inodes'.
 In the configuration file one can specify the 'mdcachedir' directive pointing to a directory where a ROCKSDB database will be stored.
 There is however a much simpler method to get an WebServer/NFS ready mount.
 Just use the normal mount or AUTOFS configuration but prefix '-ofsname=eos.cern.ch' like '-ofsname=gw@eos.cern.ch', which will automatically enable the stable inodes option.
 To work around an issue with Sambe and EOS Acls, use '-ofsname=smb@eos.cern.ch' to enable additionally the overlay-mode flag.
+You CANNOT enable the kernel meta data cache when using the NFS kernel daemon because the invalidation kernel upcall creates permission denied errors on NFS client side.

 ```
 # WebServer, NFS etc...